 The following resources also provide valuable information related to the processes and regulations surrounding international student enrollment:

-Transcripts from institutions outside of the United States and presented in a language other than English must be evaluated by one of the three approved agencies listed below.
+Transcripts from institutions outside of the United States or presented in a language other than English must be evaluated by one of the two approved agencies listed below.
 These agencies specialize in translating international credits into Carnegie units, the system used in the United States to assess collegiate attainment.